ibm-cloud-docs/vpc/vpn-client-to-site-auth.md

 Configure your authentication settings for the VPN server and VPN clients.
 Certificates are managed through IBM Cloud Secrets Manager.
 {: shortdesc}

-As a reminder, the end of support for IBM Cloud Certificate Manager is 31 December 2022.
-After this date, any remaining instances of Certificate Manager will be deleted.
-If you have any user-provided Ingress secrets stored in Certificate Manager, they will no longer be valid.
+As a reminder, end of support for IBM Cloud Certificate Manager was 31 December 2022.
+Remaining instances of Certificate Manager have been deleted.
+Any user-provided Ingress secrets stored in Certificate Manager are no longer valid.
 For more information, see [Migrating certificates from Certificate Manager](/docs/secrets-manager?topic=secrets-manager-migrate-from-certificate-manager).
 {: important}

 ## Creating an IAM service-to-service authorization